 It was good PR for the company and an amazing opportunity for us to live — for free — in a huge apartment in Florence — not really a common thing.
 I remember those months dearly.

 I also was doing quite a lot of C++ and SQL.
 Part of my job was indeed to port the whole system from SQL Server 2000 to Oracle (Pl-SQL to T/SQL).
 A lot of fun (not).
 A lot of queries.

-Once again I convinced myself that gone were the days of pure software engineering and that I should turn, once and for all, to the management career!
+Once again I convinced myself that gone were the days of pure software engineering and that I should turn, once and for all, to a management career!
 In Milano, I joined NordCom as a Project Manager.
 NordCom was funded as a technological spin-off of Ferrovie Nord Milano (an almost public railway company).
-The company core idea was to get into the corporate business of providing the technical solutions for other big companies, or the mother company, or the public sector, and in all of these venture it was also backed by the largest Italian telecom company (Telecom Italia), which itself was a nordcom’s shareholder.
+The company's core idea was to get into the corporate business of providing technical solutions for other big companies, the mother company, or the public sector, and in all of this venture, it was also backed by the largest Italian telecom company (Telecom Italia), which itself was a nordcom’s shareholder.

 The job was indeed non-technical, at least in theory.
 I had indeed more than once my hands dirtied writing some tools or some web pages in JSP and I met more than once the joy of Java EE development with a Tomcat deployment.
 But most of the time I was writing documents as the “solution architect” of technical offers to try to win some of those invitations to tender.

-I realised–yet another time– the my place was definitely in the engineering.
+I realized–yet another time– that my place was definitely in engineering.
 I had to move again.